 The lists below describe the projects the IRLab is currently involved with and those which we previously contributed to.
 Click on the titles for more information.

 STRANDS: Spatio-Temporal Representations and Activities For Cognitive Control in Long-Term Scenarios.
-This project will explore how a mobile robot can perform intelligent autonomous behaviour for long periods (up to four months) in human-populated environments.
-In order to support task behaviour, and to facilitate such long runtimes, STRANDS robots will extract quantitative and qualitative spatio-temporal structure from sensory experience, building representations that allow them to understand and exploit the dynamics of everyday activities.
-The project is coordinated by Dr Nick Hawes, who will collaborate with Prof Jeremy Wyatt in the IRLab.
+This project explored how a mobile robot can perform intelligent autonomous behaviour for long periods (up to four months) in human-populated environments.
+In order to support task behaviour, and to facilitate such long runtimes, STRANDS robots extracted quantitative and qualitative spatio-temporal structure from sensory experience, building representations that allowed them to understand and exploit the dynamics of everyday activities.
+The project was coordinated by Dr Nick Hawes, who collaborated with Dr Jeremy Wyatt in the IRLab.

 CoDyCo: Whole-body Compliant and Dynamical Contacts in Cognitive Humanoids.
-This project will explore multi-contact control strategies for humanoid robots evolving in environments where contact interactions can be non rigid (compliant) and unpredictable.
-It includes human studies, control and learning aspects but also software developments and implementation on the iCub robot.
-Birmingham's involvement is led by Dr. Michael Mistry
+This project explored multi-contact control strategies for humanoid robots evolving in environments where contact interactions can be non rigid (compliant) and unpredictable.
+It included human studies, control and learning aspects but also software developments and implementation on the iCub robot.
+Birmingham's involvement was led by Dr. Michael Mistry